chrmrtns/keyless-auth/readme.txt

 * **⚙️ Flexible Configuration** - Toggle between storage methods with clear visual indicators

 **Features in v2.0.3:**
-* **Login Link Reliability** - Fixed critical issue where login links weren't processing correctly
+* **🔗 Login Link Reliability** - Fixed critical issue where login links weren't processing correctly
-* **Enhanced Hook System** - Improved WordPress hook integration for better compatibility
+* **🔌 Enhanced Hook System** - Improved WordPress hook integration for better compatibility
-* **Streamlined Code** - Removed debug logging for production-ready performance
+* **🧹 Streamlined Code** - Removed debug logging for production-ready performance

 **Features in v2.0.2:**
-* **Custom Sender Names** - Force custom "From" names for all emails with toggle control
+* **👤 Custom Sender Names** - Force custom "From" names for all emails with toggle control
-* **Login Success Tracking** - Dynamic counter showing total successful passwordless logins
+* **📊 Login Success Tracking** - Dynamic counter showing total successful passwordless logins
-* **Enhanced Mail Logging** - Fixed compatibility issues with other SMTP plugins
+* **📧 Enhanced Mail Logging** - Fixed compatibility issues with other SMTP plugins

 **Features in v2.0.1:**
-* **Modular Architecture** - Complete code refactoring with clean, maintainable class structure
+* **🏗️ Modular Architecture** - Complete code refactoring with clean, maintainable class structure
-* **SMTP Configuration** - Full SMTP support for reliable email delivery with major providers
+* **📨 SMTP Configuration** - Full SMTP support for reliable email delivery with major providers
-* **Email Logging & Monitoring** - Track and monitor all emails sent from WordPress
+* **📋 Email Logging & Monitoring** - Track and monitor all emails sent from WordPress
-* **Visual Email Editor** - WYSIWYG editor with HTML support for custom templates
+* **🎨 Visual Email Editor** - WYSIWYG editor with HTML support for custom templates
-* **Advanced Color Controls** - Support for hex, RGB, HSL, and HSLA color formats
+* **🎨 Advanced Color Controls** - Support for hex, RGB, HSL, and HSLA color formats
-* **Template Previews** - Live preview of email templates before selection
+* **👁️ Template Previews** - Live preview of email templates before selection
-* **Link Color Customization** - Separate color controls for buttons and text links
+* **🔗 Link Color Customization** - Separate color controls for buttons and text links
-* **Enhanced Menu Structure** - Dedicated top-level admin menu with subpages
+* **🎛️ Enhanced Menu Structure** - Dedicated top-level admin menu with subpages
-* **Professional Email Templates** - Styled German and Simple English templates
+* **💼 Professional Email Templates** - Styled German and Simple English templates
-* **Enhanced Security** - Comprehensive nonce verification and input sanitization
+* **🔒 Enhanced Security** - Comprehensive nonce verification and input sanitization

-This is how it works:
+**How it works:**

 * Instead of asking users for a password when they try to log in to your website, we simply ask them for their username or email
 * The plugin creates a temporary authorization token and saves it securely with enhanced validation